Beaches and state parks near Orlando

 Sunset at Lido Beach in Sarasota, Florida

 Sarasota is a must-visit for any beach lover.
-Beautiful Siesta Key Beach has ranked the best beach in America on more than one occasion.
-The beach is known for its’ amazingly soft 99% pure quartz sand.
-The sand is fluffy like snow to the touch and always cool so no burning your feet to get to the water.
+Beautiful Siesta Key Beach has been ranked the best beach in America on more than one occasion.
+The soft 99% pure quartz sand is fluffy and cool to the touch.
+It almost feels like walking on sugar or sand.

 Fine white sand at Siesta Key beach in Sarasota, Florida